octo-technology-downunder/aws-labs-ec2/README.md

 That will cover the following topics:
 - Working with AWS Elastic Cloud Compute (EC2) service via AWS Console and aws cli
 - Creating a simple webserver hosted on EC2 instance
-- Creating a load balancers and auto scaling groups
+- Creating a load balancer and auto scaling group

 This lab will take approximately 60 minutes.